Jinius review 2026: what is this business platform for?

 The platform targets both buyers and sellers, with a cross-functional approach aimed at reducing administrative fragmentation.
 There is no long-term commitment: a free trial is offered, allowing businesses to test features before committing.

 The Jinius marketplace lets businesses create an online shop and reach a pool of 400,000 consumers.
 The platform handles marketing and logistics at no upfront cost to the seller.
-For an SME or craftsman looking to develop an online presence without investing in a dedicated e-commerce site, this is a fast gateway to digital.
+For an SMB or craftsman looking to develop an online presence without investing in a dedicated e-commerce site, this is a fast gateway to digital — provided the target audience is in Cyprus or the Eastern Mediterranean.

-- AI-powered OCR (in Beta) for automatic invoice entry;
+- AI-powered OCR (Optical Character Recognition) (in Beta) for automatic invoice entry;

 - online billing history;

-- intégration with Bank of Cyprus 1bank account for direct payment;
+- integration with the Bank of Cyprus 1bank account for direct payment;

 - automation of multi-invoice payments.